comp417-fall2019-tutorials/ros_tutorial/README.md

 # Environment Setup
 __NOTE:__ This setup process is for the 3120 Trottier lab computers which already have ROS Melodic installed on the system.
-Please refer to  [ROS Melodic Installation](http://wiki.ros.org/melodic/Installation/Ubuntu) for Ubuntu 18 or [ROS Kinetic Installation](http://wiki.ros.org/kinetic/Installation) for Ubuntu 16 for the complete installation process
+Please refer to  [ROS Melodic Installation](http://wiki.ros.org/melodic/Installation/Ubuntu) for Ubuntu 18 or [ROS Kinetic Installation](http://wiki.ros.org/kinetic/Installation) for Ubuntu 16 for installation on your own machine.
 - Source the ros setup script:

 ```shell script